-This is part II of a four-part series on the Time-Space Percentage.
-Part I was The Time-Space Percentage Quiz.
+This is Part II of a four-part series on The Time-Space Percentage.
+Part I is The Time-Space Percentage Quiz.
 Part III is How to Calculate Your Space Percent.
-Part IV is How to Claim The Exclusive Use Rule.
+Part IV is How to Claim the Exclusive Use Rule.

 “Can I count the hours I spend cleaning my home?”

 “Can I count the hours I spend on the Internet?”